How to Promote Your Blog on Social Media

 We’ll make sure your blog is fast, secure and always up so your visitors trust you.
 Plans start at $2.59/mo.

 Social Media, an Overview

-For many of you — especially the web savvy and in-tune millennials — interacting with social media is as habitual as breathing.
+For many of you, interacting with social media is as habitual as breathing.
 You do it without thinking.
 Scrolling, snapping, double-tapping; it’s second nature.
 You know social media well, especially in the how and when of your engagement with it — the average American spends two hours a day social-ing — but let’s look at it from a more analytical perspective.
 To start, some numbers: